Use the link below to view your property information on the Menard County GIS site.

 The Menard County Office of Assessments is responsible for accurately assessing the more than 12,000 farm and non-farm real estate parcels within Menard County.
 Since Menard County is 1 of 17 commission counties within the State of Illinois, we have no township government or township assessors.
-All of the annual assessment work is completely handled from within the Menard County Office of Assessments.
-We operate on a rotating quadrennial assessment calendar, assessing approximately 1/4 of the county each year, so we are constantly updating our parcel information files with accurate data.
+Therefore, all annual assessment work is entirely handled from within the Menard County Office of Assessments.
+We operate on a rotating quadrennial assessment calendar, assessing approximately 1/4 of the county each year, so we constantly update our parcel information files with accurate data.
 We also annually apply over 5,833 homestead and 575 non-homestead exemptions on behalf of Menard County taxpayers.
 We assist the public's various facets with many assessment questions each day while keeping an organized and efficient office to serve the taxpayers to the best of our trained abilities.
 Also, we calculate the annual farmland and preferential assessments, manage the exemptions, mail out new exemption forms for qualified taxpayers, track all of the real estate transfers of ownership in the tax data system, and maintain the GIS parcel mapping system for the county and property owners.
 The Menard County Office of Assessments would like local taxpayers to seek departmental and regulatory information from the Illinois Department of Revenue publications shown below: